 For more detailed information on all these codecs, go to the article on understanding Blu-ray audio codecs.

-The specifications of the AV receiver should include details of the AV audio decoders it has.
-This will allow you to know which Blu-ray soundtracks it will support.
+The specifications of the AV receiver will include details of the AV audio decoders that it has.
+This will allow you to know which Blu-ray soundtracks it will directly support.

 If the receiver has a DTS decoder, then it will accept a DTS 5.1 soundtrack and play it in 5.1 surround sound.
 The front panel display should show 'DTS 5.1' (or similar) when it detects the incoming signal.

 Likewise, if a receiver has onboard decoding for Dolby TrueHD audio, then it will be able to receive this signal type directly from a Blu-ray player.

 The alternative is that the DVD/Blu-ray player decodes the soundtrack.
-Rather than the AV receiver.
+Rather than in the AV receiver.

 This is an important point.
 If your AV receiver doesn't support the decoding of a particular format on the disc, it may be that your Blu-ray player does.